Breast Cancer in Men (Male Breast Cancer)

 Chemotherapy may be used after surgery to reduce the chance that breast cancer will come back somewhere else in the body.
-If the breast cancer is sensitive to certain hormones (meaning that the cells have estrogen/progesterone receptors), male breast cancer may be treated with a hormone-blocking agent called tamoxifen.
-Male breast cancer usually responds very well to chemotherapy or hormone therapy.
+Most male breast cancer has estrogen and progesterone receptors.
+With this type of cancer, treatment may also include medicines, such as tamoxifen.

 What to think about

-Male breast cancer is rare and makes up only about 1% of all breast cancers discovered each year.
+Male breast cancer is rare.
 For this reason, many experts encourage men with breast cancer to talk to their doctors about clinical trials.
 These trials continue to look for better ways to treat male breast cancer.